Thue/rfwadmin/README.md

 Non-vanilla servers
 -------------------

 rfwadmin works with Bukkit and Spigot servers.
-Other modded servers such as Feed the Beast should also work rfwadmin, but I haven't tested that since running a FtB server in 2013.
+Other modded servers such as Feed the Beast should also work with rfwadmin, but I haven't tested that since running a FtB server in 2013.

 About security
 --------------